Welcome to the Robert Edwin Studio!

 About Robert Edwin

-Commissioned by then Editor-in-Chief Richard Miller, Robert’s column, "The Bach to Rock Connection" (1985-2002), became the first column in the NATS Journal dedicated to CCM (“nonclassical”) voice pedagogy.
+Supported by then Editor-in-Chief Richard Miller, Robert’s column, "The Bach to Rock Connection" (1985–2002), was the first column in the NATS Journal dedicated to CCM (“nonclassical”) voice pedagogy.
 In 2002 he was appointed an Associate Editor of the NATS Journal of Singing.
-Under Editor-in-Chief, Dr. Richard Dale Sjoerdsma, he created the “Popular Song and Music Theater” column (2002-2021) and is now shepherding the “Singing A Cappella to Zydeco” column that better embraces the “A to Z” diversity that is Contemporary Commercial Music.
+With the encouragement of Editor-in-Chief Dr. Richard Dale Sjoerdsma, he began shepherding the new “Popular Song and Music Theater” column (2002–2021) and finally, the third iteration of the column, “Singing A Cappella to Zydeco” (2021–2023).
+He continues to serve on the Editorial Board of Australian Voice and remains an active member of the prestigious American Academy of Teachers of Singing (AATS).

 TEACHING PHILOSOPHY